Primera Fila (Thalía album): Album concept

 Primera Fila is a "concept" strategy created by Sony Music Latin and initially aiming to present some of the top Latin artists while directly recording their music material before a small number of attendants.
 This "unplugged" format that would present artists in their most intimate and personal performance was the main concept of Primera Fila.
-Thalía was the second artist to record a Primera Fila album, after her compatriot Vicente Fernandez, and her album was the most successful in comparison to all the other releases that followed in the same series.
+Thalía was the second artist to record a Primera Fila album, after her Vicente Fernandez, and her album was the most successful in comparison to all the other releases that followed in the same series.
 The concept of the album is reasonably compared to the MTV Unplugged series, created by MTV Networks.Guillermo Gutiérrez, vicepresident of Sony Music, assured that «the intention is not to imitate MTV Unplugged but the process in indeed similar.[...]
 The production team of the artist is encharged of the cost and the audience has free access to the show».
 Both Warner and Sony Music have assured that «these recordings are not a manner of facing the crisis of the music industry but an escape to offering new music projects».

-Reception

 Critical response

-The album received highly favorable reviews from the music critics.Jason Birchmeier from Allmusic gave the album an extraordinary 4.5 out of 5 stars, naming the album as the "most surprising album Thalía has released in her whole career".
+Primera Fila was well received.
+Jason Birchmeier from Allmusic gave the album an extraordinary 4.5 out of 5 stars, naming the album as the "most surprising album Thalía has released in her whole career".
 James Christopher Monger from the same site, praised the production team, stating that "the album is one of the best produced, being it an accomplishment for a Spanish-language release".
 In the Amazon.com review, the album was described as "intimate, magic and unforgettable".
 Sigal Ratner from The San Diego Tribune congratulated Thalía for her interpretation and expressed the opinion that [Primera fila] «manages to offer one of the most mature performances that she has offered in her whole career».
 Sandra Mendoza Ortíz from Univision commented that with this album "she actually proved the fact that she can sing to those who would never believe it".
 Angelica Gisel Mora from American Online described the album as "the most innovative release in her singing career", while Russell Rúa from the Puerto Rican tabloid Primera Hora commented : "It's almost always that she uses playback in her TV performances, and she has never offered a concert in Puerto Rico.
 That's why, during her two decades in music as a solo artist, many people questioned or doubted about the talent or the vocal abilities of this physically gorgeous Mexican woman.
 The majority thought that Thalía was simply a product that gained popularity mostly because of her successful telenovelas back in the 90s.
 After many years, the answer finally came.[...]
 The result: spectacular.
 The artist unleashed her voice like never before, with honesty and potency, distanced from the choreographies and the glitter stuff that used to accompany her".